5 Ways Fund Accounting Simplifies Food Bank Reporting

 From fundraising initiatives to grant awards, your food bank likely juggles a mix of restricted and unrestricted dollars.
 With a fund accounting system, you can easily track that restriction back to the donor or grant that trusted your organization with those funds.
 With allocated projects specific to those restrictions, you can easily show your donors and grant funders that their money aligned with their specific intent.

-Improve transparency by communicating the status of your restricted fund balance.
-Create a version of your balance sheet that includes a column for restricted funds so your leadership can see at a glance what assets you have that are tied to a program or specific use case.
+Improve transparency by communicating the status of your restricted fund balance to the stakeholders within your organization.
+Create a version of your balance sheet that includes a column for restricted funds so your leadership can see at a glance what assets are tied to a program or specific use case.
 Having this up-to-date balance can help your organization make better data-driven decisions.

 Tracking one grant award outside of your accounting software is not ideal, but manageable.
 But if you are like most food banks, it’s not just one grant.
 It’s several.
 Or dozens.
 Each extra spreadsheet is not only another headache, but also an opportunity for outdated or inaccurate data to get into your system.